 Unfortunately, hit and run collisions are far more common—and more devastating—than most people realize.
 In fact, the Insurance Information Institute reports that the annual number of fatal hit and run accidents has been on the rise in recent years.

-If you were hurt in a hit and run accident, contact The Law Office of Brian K. Branch.
+If you were hurt in a hit and run accident, contact The Law Office of Brian K. Branch, PC.
 Since 1997, our firm has been providing compassionate yet aggressive representation for personal injury victims throughout New Mexico.
 Call 505-207-4401 to schedule a free case evaluation with a back injury lawyer in Albuquerque.

 Read on to learn the Dos and Don’ts of responding to a hit and run collision: